hphelion/documentation/commercial/GA1/commerical.high-availability-restore.md

 ### Recover the seed {#seed}

-1. Power on the head node.
-Ensure that the networking is operating, by logging into the head node remotely.
-If the network is not working, run the following commands:
+1. Power on the seed cloud host.
+Ensure that the networking is operating, by logging into the seed cloud host remotely.

+	If the network is not working, run the following commands to remove the Ethernet drivers from the kernel and add the module back to the kernel:

 		rmmod mlx_*
 		modprobe mlx4_core

-	If you need to get the brbm device to appear, run:
+	If you cannot access the seed cloud host through the external interface, run the following command to restart the Open vSwitch (OVS) service:

 		service openvswitch-force-reload-kmod restart